reshiramv56/tts_repo/README.md

 **Analysis:**
 gTTS produces the cleanest audio.
 Bark often requires trimming and noise reduction.
-Chatterbox outputs are clean but **linguistically incorrect for Japanese**.
+Chatterbox-TTS-Extended outputs are clean but **linguistically incorrect for Japanese**.

 ---